LegumeFederation/LegumeMine/README.md

 # multimine
-An InterMine which contains multiple organisms
+An InterMine which contains multiple organisms (no, I said "organisms").